 Ponti Carolus, the director of its publishing company, met Jakarta police at their headquarters after members of the Islamic Defenders' Front (FPI) stoned its offices.

 FPI mounted another protest rally outside the Playboy office during the day.
 Mohamad Jamil, one of the nutters said: This is all part of a conspiracy aimed at destroying Islam through the moral corruption of its younger generation.
-Therefore, there
+Therefore,

-is no other choice but to destroy Playboy.
+there is no other choice but to destroy Playboy.

 magazine has decided to delay publishing a second edition, citing security concerns after continued threats from Muslim hardliners, a local media report said on Friday.

 magazine, was questioned for 4 hours at city police headquarters before announcing the decision to hold off on publishing another edition.

 For the moment, we will not publish the magazine, Arnada was quoted as saying by the Jakarta Post.
-We are very concerned about the security and safety of our employees and the public.

 The chief editor was being questioned by authorities over a lawsuit filed by the Indonesian Anti-Piracy and Pornography Society (MAPPI) alleging the